-Carl Sandburg College is accredited through the North Central Association of Colleges and Schools - The Higher Learning Commission, 30 LaSalle Street, Suite 2400, Chicago, IL.
-60602-2504.
-Graduates are eligible to apply to take the American Registry of Radiologic Technologists examination for certification in Radiography-RT(R).
+Graduates are eligible to apply to take the American Registry of Radiologic Technologists (ARRT) examination for certification in Radiography-RT(R).
 This certification is nationally recognized and enables the student to pursue employment throughout the United States.
+Carl Sandburg College is accredited by the North Central Association of Colleges and Schools - Higher Learning Commission, 30 LaSalle Street, Suite 2400, Chicago, IL 60602-2504.